Here you will find a guideline on how to set up Saros.

-For example your Google, GMX or web.de mail address.
+For example your Google, GMX, or web.de mail address.
 They are valid XMPP accounts.

 To do that simply start the Saros Configuration wizard (Menu > Saros > Start Saros Configuration)

-Step 2: Adding buddies
+Step 2: Adding contacts

-After entering your partners XMPP ID, a message will be sent to your contact.
+After entering your partner's XMPP ID, a message will be sent to your contact.